How to Start a Profitable Medical Delivery Service

-Try to be as detailed in your ad as possible, paying extra attention to what an applicant needs in order to be a successful candidate.
+Try to be as detailed in your ad as possible, paying extra attention to what an applicant needs to be a successful candidate.

-For example, below is a job ad for a medical courier who will be handling CPAP machines.
+For example, below is a job ad for a medical courier handling CPAP machines.
 The ad does a good job at outlining the extent to which the courier will be working with CPAP machines, from setting them up to instructing the patient how to use them.

 Other jobs are more straightforward, such as this ad for a medical courier: